Poems, Short Stories

 achievement, productivity, proving, pleasing

-until I realized the truth:
+until I realized the truth.

-the door isn’t locked.
+The door isn’t locked.

 I was just afraid of what was on the other side